 Up to eleven trophy: Megaloceros, Eucladoceros, and Cervalces

-- Many prehistoric ungulates resembled deers in body-shape and head-shape, but again, not all were members of the Cervids (the deer family) like Megaloceros.
+- Many prehistoric ungulates resembled deer in body-shape and head-shape, but again, not all were members of the deer family like Megaloceros.
 Many of them had very unfamiliar-looking horns/antlers above their heads.
-Among pseudo-deers, the most portrayed are Synthetoceras and Sivatherium.
+Among pseudo-deer, the most portrayed are Synthetoceras and Sivatherium.
 The former was a distant camel-relative, but was antelope-shaped and also with a bit of rhino inside: it had three horns, two of them were antelope-looking, but the third one was on its nose and was forked just like that of Brontotherium, though longer and more slender.
-Sivatherium was moose-like and very large (2.5 m tall at the shoulder), and had deceptively moose-like pseudo-antlers: it actually was a giraffe relative, a sort of short-necked giraffe.
+Sivatherium was moose-like and very large (2.5m tall at the shoulder), and had deceptively moose-like pseudo-antlers: it actually was a giraffe relative, a sort of short-necked giraffe.
 Just about this detail: remember the classic Lamarckian "lengthening of the giraffe's neck" we have learned at school?
 Indeed, no other extinct mammal has has such a long neck other than our giraffe: modern animals often are not so overshadowed by their prehistoric relatives, really.

 - Bovids (the group containing buffaloes, sheep, goats and antelopes; that is, all ruminants with true horns) are the most successful ungulate group today, and are very diversified: their prehistoric relatives were not much different in their appearance.
-We can mention however the Giant Bisons which lived in Ice Age North America.
+We can mention however the giant bison which lived in Ice Age North America.
 There were many species of them, some were larger than their present-day relatives and often with more developed horns as well; these traits were perhaps to defend themselves against prehistoric lions (see further).
-Only one species of bison still remains in today-America.
-We can also mention Pelorovis, an large relative of the African Buffalo with even longer horns, living in Africa before the apparition of modern lions; its misleading suffix, however, make thinking it was a prehistoric sheep (ovis = sheep in latin).
+Only one species of bison still remains in America.
+We can also mention Pelorovis, an large relative of the African buffalo with even longer horns, living in Africa before the apparition of modern lions; its misleading suffix, however, make thinking it was a prehistoric sheep (ovis = sheep in Latin).

 - Andrewsarchus is one of the most enigmatic mammals, from the first part of the Cenozoic (the Eocene period).
 Only a skull is known, about 3 ft long and vaguely wolf-like.
 Some argue it was the largest carnivorous land mammal ever, but we haven't any proof about that; it might be omnivorous instead.
 It is often depicted as a scavenger of large herbivores' carcasses, but has also been shown as an active hunter.
 Andrewsarchus was traditionally considered to be closely related to the much smaller Mesonychids.
 However, later phylogenetic studies indicate that it might have actually been a close relative of the aforementioned entelodonts (though obviously any phylogenetic placement is only tentative at this point).